notation-playground/notation-integration-with-ACR-and-AKV/verify-action.md

 ## Prerequisites

 - You have a signed image stored in your ACR.
-If not, you can follow the document [Sign an image with Notation in GitHub Actions](sign-action.md) to create one.
+- As a verifier, you can access the signed image stored in the ACR registry.
+If you didn't create a GitHub repository secret for ACR in your signing process, you can follow the step [Create ACR_PASSWORD](sign-action.md#create-acr_password) to create a GitHub repository secret.
+For demonstration convenience, we will use the same GitHub repository secret `secrets.ACR_PASSWORD` that we used in the [signing process](sign-action.md).
 - You have a GitHub repository to store trusted certificates and trust policy for Notation verification.
 For demonstration convenience, we will use the same GitHub repository that we used in the signing process.

 ## Prepare Notation trust policy and trust store